 - Add your text to the WYSIWYG and format it the way you want.

 - Your content will convert to HTML.
 Highlight this code and copy it by pressing Ctrl + C (⌘ + C on a Mac).

 - Open the footer editor and paste in the code by pressing Ctrl + V (⌘ + V on a Mac).

 You can add an optional Creative Commons license icon to your footer.
 A Creative Commons license is an alternative to a standard copyright message that shows how others can share or distribute your content.
 To learn more, visit creativecommons.org.

 Note: Squarespace can’t provide specific help on what language to use in your terms, policies, or legal notices.

-On Squarespace 7.0, our current platform, most templates offer a footer with a built-in editor, no HTML needed.
-To learn more, you can read about editing footers on our Squarespace 7.0 help site.
-If you're ready to switch, visit Moving from Squarespace 5 to Squarespace 7.0.
+On our current platform, most sites offer a footer with a built-in editor, no HTML needed.
+To learn more, visit Editing footers on our Squarespace 7 Help site.

 To learn more about switching to Squarespace 7, visit Squarespace 5 vs. newer versions.